chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 ### Deep Residual Networks (2015)

-Microsoft's residual network ResNet, the winner from ImageNet 2015 and the deepest network so far with 153 convolution layers received a top-5 classification error of 4.9% (which is slightly better than human accuracy).
+Microsoft's residual network ResNet, the winner from ImageNet 2015 and the deepest network so far with 153 convolution layers received a top-5 classification error of 4.9% (which is slightly better than human accuracy, Source: Karpathy).
 By introducing residual connections (skip connections) between an input and the filter activation (as shown in the following figure), the network can learn incremental changes instead of a complete new behavior.
 This concept is similar to the parallel inception modules while only one filter learns the incremental changes between an input volume and its activation.

 ![Residual connections]({{ site.baseurl }}/images/deep-learning/residual.png "Residual connections"){: .image-col-1}
 Residual connections (Source: [stackexchange.com][skip-connections])